Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Simulation

 \subsection{Type I Error}

 We first investigate whether the proposed iQRAT ($Q_S$ and $Q_B$) tests preserve the desired type I error rate at significance levels $\alpha =5e$-02, $1e$-02, $1e$-03, $1e$-04, $1e$-05, and at the exome-wide significance level $2.5e$-06.
 To do so, we simulated the data with sample size $n = 1,000$ under the null model, where $\beta = \gamma = 0$ and $e_i\sim N(0,1)$ in Model (\ref{model1}).
-We present in Table \ref{typeIerror} the resulting the type I error from $10^7$ Monte-Carlo replicates.
-As shown in Table \ref{typeIerror}, the iQRAT $Q_B$ has well-controlled type I errors at all significance levels.
-The type I errors of $Q_S$ are also well controlled except slight inflation at the exome-wide significance level $2.5e$-06.
-SKAT-A also has inflated type I errors at the $1e$-05, and at the exome-wide significance level.
-Similar results were found in other scenarios where the error terms $e$ follow non-Gaussian distributions and where the data have different sample sizes (presented in Supplementary Material Table 2).
+We present in Table \ref{T:type1error} the resulting type I error for iQRAT$_S$ from $10^7$ Monte-Carlo replicates.
+As shown in Table \ref{T:type1error}, iQRAT$_S$ test statistics have controlled type I errors at all significance levels.
+The slight inflation at the exome-wide significance level $2.5e$-06 is still within the 95\% confidence interval.
+Similar results were found in other scenarios where the error terms $e$ follow non-Gaussian distributions. { The type I error is also controlled for iQRAT$_B$, see detailed results in the Supplementary Material.}